leozqin/etl-markup-toolkit/docs/flow_actions.md

 ```

 ## Copy Workflows
-The `copy_workflows` step copies an existing workflow into a new one.
+The `copy_workflows` action copies an existing workflow into a new one.
 An example of when this might be useful is if you want to continue working with a workflow that has been unioned with another one.
 This action should only be used as the first action in a new workflow.
 This action must be used after the workflow being copied has been defined.

 Arguments:
 - `target`: the shortname of the workflow to copy